~ Special Edition ~

 Order the Kindle Edition in your country

-Fate’s Fables is now available to read one fable at a time as Kindle Short Reads ebooks, or you can get them all in the Kindle Boxed Set Collection.
+Fate’s Fables is available to read one fable at a time as Kindle Short Reads ebooks, or you can get them all in the Kindle Box Set Collection.

 The Lonely Sorceress: The first unfortunate fairy tale in the Book of Fables.
 Fate and Finn find themselves on a magical island, where they hatch a plan to play cupid to give the sorceress a happy ending.
 But all the while, Fate wonders why Finn is so familiar.
 The closer she comes to the truth, the more she denies it.
 What is she afraid of?